|

 Many of these elements, tactics, issues, and problems are identified using a variety of techniques such as a needs assessment, which might look like this:

-Identify what needs and issues will affect the outcomes of an event.
+Identify potential needs or issues to be considered Identify what needs and issues will affect the outcomes of an event.
 An event of any size or type includes lots of components in order to achieve its objectives.
 These are often determined during the initiation phase.
 As the planning and implementation phases progress, tactics are devised and additional needs and issues arise that require assessment.
 Further issues and problems emerge during the event phase that must be solved.

 The tools and techniques typically used in the identification process include staff meetings, stakeholder and vendor interviews, checklists, brainstorming, mind maps, and reviewing plans and documents (such as those listed below) from current and previous or comparable event projects.
 Emerging issues, problems, or opportunities are often identified through status reports, personal observations, and sometimes just plain luck.